Modern slavery is a gendered issue

 Why does modern slavery disproportionately affect women and girls?

-Modern slavery is driven by power imbalances which, for women and girls, is exacerbated by gender inequality and discrimination.
-Unfortunately, gender inequality and discrimination are deeply embedded in the fabric of our lives and society – the laws and social norms we live by, the different expectations imposed on daughters as compared to sons, the biases that constrain what women and girls can and cannot achieve.
-In most countries, fewer girls attend school and have access to medical care than boys, and women are more likely to end up in poverty, to work in high risk sectors of the informal economy – and ultimately, become trapped in modern slavery – than men.
+Modern slavery is driven by power imbalances which, for women and girls, are exacerbated by gender inequality and discrimination.
+Unfortunately, gender inequality and discrimination are deeply embedded in the fabric of our lives and society – the laws and social norms we live by, the different expectations imposed on daughters as compared to sons, and the biases that constrain what women and girls can and cannot achieve.

 Our approach